Air Passenger Rights: Your Rights to Reimbursement

 Some new and low-cost airlines, such as JetBlue, do not acknowledge Rule 240.
 Instead, they have come up with their own models of compensating customers.

-Therefore, it is necessary that you check the airline’s contract of carriage to claim compensation for flight delays or cancellations.
+Therefore, it is necessary that you check the airline’s contract of carriage to claim compensation for delayed or cancelled flights.

 Montreal Convention 1999 (MC99)